nayan32biswas/mongodb-odm/docs/tutorial/find_and_filter.md

 ```

 !!!warning
     We need to pull all fields that are required.
-We can only eliminate only `optional` or `nullable` fields.
-If we did not pull a field then the field value will be the default value.
+We can only eliminate `optional` or `nullable` fields.
+If we do not pull a field, then the field value will be the default value.

 ## Learning Curve

 Filtering data is a crucial part of most DBMS systems.

-To filter data from a database every developer should know how a particular database provides the filtering API.
+To filter data from a database, every developer should know how a particular database provides the filtering API.

-Also when we add an extra modeling system for a better developer experience things get more complicated.
-Then developer should know both the filtering system (database way and model way).
+Also, when we add an extra modeling system for a better developer experience, things get more complicated.
+Then developers should know both the filtering system (database way and model way).
 But we won't do that here.

-Already mongo has a broad JSON query system. we will use that directly.
+MongoDB already has a broad JSON query system.
+We will use that directly.

 So no complex query learning curve was added to the learning process.
-We will filter data with mongo way.
+We will filter data the MongoDB way.